Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 What Is Notion, Actually?

 The product has matured significantly since its beta days.
 The 2024–2025 period brought Notion Calendar (absorbed from the Cron acquisition), expanded AI capabilities, and a genuine push into the enterprise market.
-In 2026, Notion is competing with tools like Confluence, ClickUp, and Coda — not just Roam Research and Evernote anymore.
+In 2026, Notion is competing with tools like Confluence, ClickUp, and Coda — not just Roam Research and Evernote.
 It's playing in a different weight class now, and that matters when you're evaluating it.

 Key Features of Notion in 2026